TRPMAN/DevOps-1/README.md

 Welcome to my DevOps learning repository! 🚀

-This is where I document my hands-on learning, practical exercises, and real-world simulations as I build up my DevOps skill set.
+This is where I document my learning, hands-on exercises, and some projects as I build up my DevOps skill set.

 ## 🔍 How to Use